za3k/qr-backup/docs/FAQ.md

 - Use higher-data QR codes with `--qr-version <version>` (default 10, max 40).
 Bigger codes doesn't always mean more data, because bigger codes don't always fit on the page.
 Pass `-v` to see how many KB/page you're getting.
 - Reduce error correction using `--error-correction L`.
 This makes your backup more sensitive to things like paper folds and dirt.
 - [Maximize](#how-do-i-find-the-maximum-dimensions-of-my-printer) your page size
+- Turn off erasure coding with `--no-erasure-coding`.
+This means losing a single QR code will hose your data.
+I strongly recommend against.
 - Test and restore using a high-quality scanner, not a webcam.
 - Use a [different paper backup program](#what-other-paper-backup-projects-exist).
 Ultimately, this is designed to make restores easy, not to pack data in as densely as posible.

 The absolute max qr-backup allows is about 200KB/page at `--scale 1`, but you'll never be able to read something that small in practice.

 ## How much of my backup can I lose and still restore?
+Depends whether you have qr-backup when you're doing the restore.

+**New in v1.1**: If you restore using qr-backup, you can lose up any 30% of the pages or QR codes, no more.
+The technology used is called erasure coding.
+It's the same thing that lets you read a damaged CD, a bit flip in ECC RAM, or a damaged zraid volume.

+If you don't have qr-backup, it's more fragile.
 If you lose one page, or even one QR code (like if it's torn off or you spill grape juice), you're hosed.
 You won't be able to restore.
 If some dirt, a pen mark, etc gets on a QR code, you'll be fine.

 There are some command-line options that reduce the damage: